I've been crafting since I could hold a paintbrush. I love to repurpose random things. Most of my articles are about arts and crafts.

 - The second bonus is that it has two sides.
-So, I can save a special letter on one side and the flip the page and have another memory secured on the other side.
+So, I can save a special letter on one side and then flip the page and have another memory secured on the other side.

 - This is also a really great way to use up scrap paper and snippets of string and other embellishments.
-For me, part of junk journaling is recycling and using up every last piece of paper, string, stickers and more.
+For me, part of junk journaling is recycling and using up every last piece of paper, string, stickers, and more.

 What You'll Need

-- 3–4 pieces of decorative paper
+- three or four pieces of decorative paper

 - Ribbon (optional)